openhab/openhab-addons/bundles/org.openhab.binding.mail/README.md

 The `sendMail(...)` send a plain text mail (with attachments if supplied).
 The `sendHtmlMail(...)` send a HTML mail (with attachments if supplied).

-Both functions returns as a boolean the result of the operation.
+Both functions return a boolean as the result of the operation.

 `recipient` can be a single address (`mail@example.com`) or a list of addresses, concatenated by a comma (`mail@example.com, mail2@example.com`).